cslarsen/csl.name/_posts/2006-10-20-lua-and-cpp.markdown

 have in Lua programs.
 Do that after calling `lua_newstate` and before loading the file:

-    // Make howd() available to Lua programs under the same name. lua_register(state, "howdy", howdy);
+    // Make howdy() available to Lua programs under the same name. lua_register(state, "howdy", howdy);

 Create a test program called `callback.lua`